GGN-2015/MachineLearningAndPython2023/Question2/README.md

 # Binary Classification Questions

+**Note: This article has not been extensively modified, only the title of Question2 has been changed.
+Thank you again for your suggestion.**

 In this article, we will propose two binary classification problems related to music and some features that may be associated with these two problems.
 Based on my previous related practice with these two problems, we will analyze some features to illustrate the difficulties that these two binary classification problems may encounter in future workflow.

 ## Question1: Given an audio clip, analyze whether it belongs to the interlude of a song